ViscousTests/website/content/docs/health-and-longevity/tracking-health.md

  - 1/2 cup is about the size of a tennis ball
  - A full cup is about the size of a baseball, an apple or a (normal sized) fist

+https://100-grams.blogspot.com/ gives a good view into what 100g of various foods looks like, which is useful for building intuition for non-scale-based tracking (e.g. Bitesnap).

 ### Exercise

 #### Methods